tamaravujic/PhD/README.md

 If using this pipeline in research, please cite:

-Vujic T, et al. (2026).
+Vujic T (2026).
 Primary Lymphedema genomic analysis pipeline.
 GitHub.

 And cite relevant tool papers (see ACKNOWLEDGMENTS.md).